Find Trade Colleges

 Is There Job Demand for Signal and Track Switch Repairers?

 In the United States, there were 10,000 jobs for Signal and Track Switch Repairer in 2016.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Signal and Track Switch Repairer by 2026.
-Due to new job openings and attrition, there will be an average of 1,000 job openings in this field each year.
+The BLS estimates 1,000 yearly job openings in this field.

 undefined